camdecoster/pocket-casts-dark-blue/README.md

 # Pocket Casts Dark Blue

 This is a dark blue theme with orange accents for the Pocket Casts web player.
 It's a work in progress, but most elements should be styled at this point.
-This style currently only works if the site theme is set to light.
+It's built using LESS and compiled to the single style listed below

 The theme is mostly just color replacements, but I changed a few items to make the theme consistent.
 Eventually, you'll be able to change the colors in the style settings.